Asymptotic Network Independence in Distributed Stochastic Optimization for Machine Learning: Asymptotic Network Independence in Distributed Stochastic Optimization

 \section{Asymptotic Network Independence in Distributed Stochastic Optimization}

-In this paper, we provide a discussion of several recent papers which have obtained that, for a number of settings, $p(n)=1$, as long as $k$ is large enough.
-In other words, asymptotically, the distributed algorithm performs as well as a centralized algorithm with the same computational power.
+In this paper, we provide a discussion of several recent papers which have obtained that, for a number of settings involving distributed stochastic optimization, $p(\mathcal{G})=1$, as long as $k$ is large enough.
+In other words, asymptotically, the distributed stochastic gradient algorithm converges to the optimal solution at a comparable rate to a centralized algorithm with the same computational power.

 We call this property {\em asymptotic network independence}: it is as if the network is not even there.
 Asymptotic network independence provides an answer to the concerns raised in the previous section.